Search Symmetry

 What is Virtual Reality?

 In a VR experience, users can see, hear, and interact with virtual technology.
-While VR does not allow users to physically touch, VR creates a feeling of physically being within the experience.
-There are four main types of VR technology.
+Although physical touch remains beyond reach, VR generates a profound sensation of actually inhabiting a digital space.
+There are four main types of VR technology:

 Fully Immersive Virtual Reality